kenmoini/rh-sso-demo/README.md

 # Red Hat Single Sign On Demo

-This repo house a number of quickstarts, apps, and services to showcase the capabilities of Red Hat Single Sign On, based on Keycloak.
+This repo houses a number of quickstarts, apps, and services to showcase the capabilities of Red Hat Single Sign On, based on Keycloak.

+Things covered:

+- Deploying RH SSO to OpenShift.
+- Creating a Realm, configuring it, testing with a basic Client.
+- Modifying the deployment to use custom themes with a custom baked image.
+- Deploying a number of services to use as Clients.

 ## Deployment

-The deployment target for this demo is Red Hat OpenShift (tested on 4.8) - you could run this on other Kubernetes clusters as well.
+The deployment target for this demo is Red Hat OpenShift (tested on 4.8) - you could run this on other Kubernetes clusters as well with little modification.

 ## Documentation